Browser history logs

 macOS

 The tables containing the Firefox browsing history in the places database are named moz_places and moz_historyvisits.
-Data from these tables can be joined together to retrieve the URL, page title, and time it was accessed.
+Data from these tables can be joined to retrieve the URL, page title, and time it was accessed.

 Table 4.
 Firefox history - moz_places table structure